Don't Make These 7 Tree Trimming Mistakes: Pruning Tips for Bucks & Montgomery County

 • Tree trimming is generally talked about in terms of shrubs and hedges and is a service used to tidy their appearance.
 More specifically, it’s generally talked about in terms of reducing their size and tightening their form.

-• Tree pruning, on the other hand, is performed on trees and shrubs whose health and growth capabilities are greatly improved when infected, dead, and broken branches are cut away with a skillful approach.
+• Tree pruning is performed on trees and shrubs whose health and growth capabilities are greatly improved when infected, dead, and broken branches are cut away with a skillful approach.
 It has an aesthetic impact, but it’s more than just “cleaning things up.”
 While it can minimally correct the overall size and shape of a tree, pruning is meant to correct the overall structure and health of the tree—not just chop off growth like most people imagine when they think of trimming a shrub.

 It’s also important to recognize that there are right and wrong ways to perform tree pruning.
-The last thing that you want is to hire a tree pruning service that makes mistakes and ruins your tree.
-We’ve rounded up a list of tree pruning mistakes to avoid.Tree care technician pruning a branch
+The last thing that you want is to do is ruin your trees with bad tree pruning.
+Here are some helpful tree pruning tips.

 Tree topping is an outdated and even dangerous practice that unfortunately still gets performed from time to time—even though it’s been proven to be detrimental to the tree.
 If you’ve ever driven through your neighborhood and seen trees lopped in half, then you’ve witnessed tree topping.